AnalogueDiehard Studio (many pictures!)

 sm

-So for this arrangement to end all arrangements (famous last words) I abandoned the central work location concept and grouped certain gear by their use and laid them along the side of the wall.
-My studio is in the basement where the open floor space is generous.
-Using techniques I learned from my mother who was an interior decorator, I measured the instruments/racks/console and used scaled models to design the floor plan on quad paper.
+As my studio system grew since 1995, it went through multiple re-arrangements (at least ten, I lost count).
+So for this 2016 arrangement to end all arrangements (famous last words) I abandoned the central work location concept and grouped certain gear by their use and laid them along the side of the wall of the basement where I used to live.
+I ultimately got tired of basement living and wanted to get the studio on the ground floor where I could enjoy sunlight.
+Using techniques I learned from my mother who was an interior decorator, I measured the instruments/racks/console and used scaled models to design the basement floor plan on quad paper.

 As the system grew I noticed that the noise was building up - turned out to be a grounding issue.
 I designed a better power distribution system and now it is as quiet as a mouse.
 Arranging all this stuff is a compromise of ergonomics, access, convenience, etc... lot of planning!

-With this arrangement there are multiple sections I can work.
+This 2016 arrangement (and today) did away with the central work location paradigm and I divided multiple sections I can work.
 The sections are Rhodes, Hammond, MIDI drum controller, mixing station, and MIDI station.
-Not shown is the space for my guitar stuff and other musicians as needed; drummer, singers, brass/reeds, etc. Probably the best thing I did was place the guitar stuff and my keyboards are extreme ends of the room, so that I could still hear my playing over the loud guitars.
-I still perform in live bands, but almost everything stays in the studio; I used to tear down / set up stuff from the studio but that became so much effort that I eventually acquired duplicates (not of everything!!!) for gigging, which you can read more about in my offsite MIDI system. top
+Not shown is the space for my guitar stuff and other musicians as needed; drummer, singers, brass/reeds, etc. Probably the best thing I did was place the guitar stuff and my keyboards are extreme ends of the dwelling, so that I could still hear my playing over the loud guitars.
+I still perform in live bands, but almost everything stays in the studio; I used to tear down / set up stuff from the studio but that became so much effort that I eventually acquired duplicates (not of everything!!!) for gigging, which you can read more about in my offsite MIDI system.

 Mixing station